jrihon/thesis/chapters/00_chapter/00_section_02.typ

 // AS formalism
 ===== Altona-Sundaralingam (AS)
 A relationship was described between the values of the endocyclic torsion angles ($nu_(0 arrow.r 4)$) and the puckering itself #mcite(("Altona1968pseudorot"), biblio).
 The AS formalism was also the first to popularise the usage of puckering behaviour on the nucleic acid ribose sugar and introduces the pseudorotational wheel.
-The latter makes it possible to, when a nucleic acid crystal structure is determined, to graph occurences of the various puckers of the ribose sugars on a polar coordinate system #mcite(("Altona1972formalism"), biblio).\
+The latter makes it possible to, when a nucleic acid crystal structure is determined, to graph occurences of the various puckers of the ribose sugars on a polar coordinate system (@fig-fivering B.) #mcite(("Altona1972formalism"), biblio).\
 @eq-as-phaseangle details on a formula where all endocyclic angles are passed to a function to return the phase angle.
-This parameters allows the calculation @eq-as-amplitude to complete, given when $j=0$ and a trivial rearrangement left to the reader.
+This parameters allows the calculation @eq-as-amplitude to complete, given $j=0$ and a trivial rearrangement left to the reader.

 $
 tan(phi) = frac((nu_4 + nu_1) - (nu_3 + nu_0) , 2 nu_2 (sin(frac(pi,5)) + sin(frac(2pi,5))) )